Seed Germination Tests

 -

-Plant some seeds in a pot.
-Make sure to record how many seeds you are
+Plant some seed in a pot.
+Make sure to record how many you are testing.

 -